Apple Pie Filling Recipe ~ Can be used Fresh, Frozen or Canned #ApplePie #Recipe

-Apple pie filling is rather easy to make, and the aroma will make your house smell like Autumn.
-Best time to make it is in the fall when apples are in season and tend to be at their lowest price point.
+Apple Pie filling is rather easy to make, and the aroma will make your house smell like Autumn.
+Best time to make Apple Pie Filling is in the fall when apples are in season and tend to be at their lowest price point.
 Check your local orchards or fruit stands you can often get them for a fraction of the retail store price.
 This recipe is great you can use it fresh right away, freeze it or can in for later use.

 What you need (this is for one large deep dish pie)

 - 1/2 cup Brown Sugar

 - 1/2 cup Sugar

 - 1 tsp Cinnamon

 Toss the apples in a large bowl with lemon juice to keep them from browning and set aside.

 Pour cornstarch into a large saucepan and slowly whisk in water to prevent the cornstarch from getting lumpy.